-Luckily, there are also several small tweaks you can make to start building wealth without even getting off the couch.
-Below, CNBC Make It has rounded up eight easy ways to save and earn more without overhauling your lifestyle.
+Luckily, there are several small tweaks you can make to your life to start building wealth without even getting off the couch.
+Below, CNBC Make It has rounded up seven easy ways to save and earn more.

 Kick back, relax and start putting your money to work.

 As self-made millionaire David Bach advocates, pay yourself first.
 That means setting up your savings like a bill that needs to be paid, so a certain amount is automatically transferred from your checking account to those accounts each month.

 "You'll never forget a payment again — and you'll never be tempted to skimp on savings because you won't even see the money going directly from your paycheck to your savings accounts," Bach writes in "The Automatic Millionaire."

 Once you've set up your finances to automatically put money away, take things one step further by incrementally increasing your savings every year.
 Even a 1 percent bump to your employer sponsored 401(k) plan, if you have one, can make a major difference over time, thanks to the power of compound interest.

 You can check online to see if you can set up "auto-increase" for your 401(k), which allows you to choose the percentage you want to increase your contributions by and how often.
 This way, you'll never forget to up your contributions, or talk yourself out of setting aside a larger chunk.

 Legendary investor Warren Buffett favors index funds over most other investing options, and for good reason.
 "It's the cheapest and easiest way to diversify your money that you're investing," Nick Holeman, a certified financial planner at Betterment tells Make It.

 Not only are index funds low-cost, but they don't require much effort to manage.
 You just make the investment and let it do its thing instead of following, buying and selling shares in particular companies.